Gyeeta/gyeeta.github.io/docs/architecture.md

 *Gyeeta* is free, 100% open source (GPLv3) product and not a SaaS product.
 This implies that there is a need for more initial setup steps compared to a normal SaaS product where only the Agent needs to be installed on monitored hosts.
-In return, users get a lightweight, highly optimized (`C++` based) monitoring product for free with complete control of all monitored data and no external data transfers.
+In return, users get a lightweight, optimized (`C++` based) monitoring product for free with complete control of all monitored data and no external data transfers.

 ## Components in Gyeeta